Boot on Bare Metal

 Create a release that pairs the image with your config:

-kheeper releases create ${ORG}/${HOST}:v1 \
+kheeper releases create ${ORG}/my-server:v1 \

---image kheeper.com/${ORG}/getting-started:v1 \
+--image us.kheeper.com/${ORG}/getting-started:v1 \

 --config-file config.json